Curriculum of Dental School

 Accompanying Laboratory Exercises

-Accompanying laboratory exercises are given from November to December of the third year, after all the basic subjects are completed.
-These are different from the lectures and laboratory exercises covered thus far, with all students divided into 9 classes of basic dentistry subjects, during which they experience research activity under the guidance of trained instructors.
-Through those exercises, the students come to recognize the significance and importance of research in the field of dentistry, and gain knowledge of oral science as a part of life science.
+Accompanying laboratory exercises” are given at the third year, after all the basic subjects are completed.
+These are different from the lectures and laboratory exercises covered thus far.
+All students are divided into 9 classes of basic dentistry subjects, and experience research activity under the guidance of trained instructors.
+Through those exercises,students come to recognize the significance and importance of research in the field of dentistry, and gain knowledge of oral science as a part of life science.

-- CBT (computer-based testing): Comprehensive understanding of basic and clinical knowledge, as well as problem-solving abilities are evaluated by a computer-based objective test.
+Comprehensive understanding of basic and clinical knowledge, as well as problem-solving abilities are evaluated by acomputer-based objective test.

 General Practice